Mark your calendar now for

 Tremont Turkey Festival

-Food is an important part of any celebration and we have no shortage in that area.
+Food is a big part of our festival.
 From strawberry shortcakes, to pancakes and sausage on Saturday morning, to our famous grilled turkey, we have plenty of options to offer and you might just want to try them all.

 Enjoy the beautiful park as you stroll through the craft and antique booths, stop by the country store, or watch the numerous performers in the entertainment tent.
 From the Miss Tremont Pageant on Thursday night to the parade on Sunday afternoon, there is something here to entertain all ages.
 View our Schedule for a complete listing of events.